 Are you planning to visit some of the 31 designated UK UNESCO World Heritage Sites?

-5 of the 31 UK sites are in UK overseas territories (Bermuda for example) but 26 are on the UK mainland or close to it and I have made it to 19 of those 25 so far!
+5 of the 31 UK sites are in UK overseas territories (Bermuda for example) but 26 are on the UK mainland or close to it.

-There are 4 UNESCO World Heritage sites in the UK covered in this post (more detailed individual posts to come) – Edinburgh, the Forth Rail bridge, Durham and Hadrian’s Wall (Frontiers of the Roman Empire).
+There are 4 UNESCO World Heritage sites in Northern England and Southern Scotland covered in this post – Edinburgh, the Forth Rail bridge, Durham and Hadrian’s Wall (Frontiers of the Roman Empire).

 All of these sites are in the north-east of England and across the border into Scotland and could be visited (as we did) over a few days if you have limited time.

 OLD AND NEW TOWNS OF EDINBURGH

 I really love Edinburgh and have been visiting since I was a child.
 Both the Old and New towns of Edinburgh were granted World Heritage status in 1995.
 The Old Town, dominated by the castle is the medieval heart of Edinburgh with the New Town constructed between 1767 and 1890 a marvel of Georgian architecture.
 To quote the listing on the UNESCO page “The harmonious juxtaposition of these two contrasting historic areas, each with many important buildings, is what gives the city its unique character.”
 (Source – UNESCO)